apache/systemds/spark-mlcontext-programming-guide.md

 ## Matrix Data Conversions and Performance

-Internally, Apache SystemML uses a binary-block matrix representation, where a matrix is represented as a grouping of blocks.
+Internally, Apache SystemDS uses a binary-block matrix representation, where a matrix is represented as a grouping of blocks.
 Each block is equal in size to the other blocks in the matrix and consists of a number of rows and columns.
 The default block size is 1,000 rows by 1,000 columns.

-Conversion of a large set of data to a SystemML matrix representation can potentially be time-consuming.
+Conversion of a large set of data to a SystemDS matrix representation can potentially be time-consuming.
-Therefore, if you use a set of data multiple times, one way to potentially improve performance is to convert it to a SystemML matrix representation and then use this representation rather than performing the data conversion each time.
+Therefore, if you use a set of data multiple times, one way to potentially improve performance is to convert it to a SystemDS matrix representation and then use this representation rather than performing the data conversion each time.

 If you have an input DataFrame, it can be converted to a Matrix, and this Matrix